-In this paper, we show that the sequence to graph alignment problem is $\mathcal{NP}$ complete when changes are allowed in the sequence graph, for any alphabet of size $\geq 2$ .
-When changes are allowed in the query sequence alone, we provide a faster polynomial time algorithm that generalizes to linear gap penalty and affine gap penalty functions.
-The proposed algorithms use elementary data structures, therefore are simple to implement.
+The sequence-to-graph alignment problem is useful in the context of several applications in genomics, pan-genomics, and transcriptomics.
+In this article, we show that the problem is $\mathcal{NP}$ -complete when changes are allowed in the sequence graph, for any alphabet of size $\geq 2$ .
+When changes are allowed in the query sequence alone, we provide an asymptotically faster polynomial time algorithm that generalizes to linear gap penalty and affine gap penalty functions.
+The proposed algorithms use elementary data structures and therefore are simple to implement.
 Overall, the theoretical results presented in this work enhance the fundamental understanding of the problem, and will aid the development of faster tools for mapping to graphs.
-The alignment problem for sequence graphs is a rich area with several unsolved problems.
-For the intractable problem variants, development of faster exact and approximate algorithms are fertile grounds for future research.
-In addition, working towards robust indexing schemes and heuristics that scale to large input graphs and different sequencing technologies remains an important direction.